slave-blocker/frontend-monero-pool/README.md

 then @ ~/monero-pool/ , run : "make -j 4" (or whatever your #cpus)

 adjust your pool.conf and copy it to ~/monero-pool/build/debug/pool.conf adjust the rc.local file changing "you" to your hostname, then place the caller.sh file in the respective home directory.
 The rc.local file, will make the caller.sh file be executed at startup of your machine.
 Adjust the caller.sh file changing the "local_ip" and the ports to your needs.
+Also replace the path to the monerod and monero-wallet-rpc according to what you have.

 copy the 50-cloud-init.yaml file to the directory /etc/netplan/50-cloud-init.yaml you need to adjust that to your interface name, also the "local_ip" and your router ip, wich is the gateway of the server.